Swim Meet FAQs

 1. How do I let the coaches know that my child can/cannot swim in a swim meet?

-You must declare in each swim meet for each of your swimmers.
+You must declare on our website for each swim meet for each of your swimmers.
 Declaring for a swim meet is like RSVPing.
-Declaring for meets is important for the coaches to be able to assign events to each swimmer as well as putting together relays.
+Declaring for meets is important for the coaches to be able to assign events to each swimmer as well as putting together relay teams.

 How to declare for meets: